apache/trafficcontrol/docs/source/api/v2/topologies.rst

 -----------------
 :description:           A short sentence that describes the topology.
 :name:                  The name of the topology.
 This can only be letters, numbers, and dashes.
-:nodes:                 An array of nodes in the topology
+:nodes:                 An array of nodes in the :term:`Topology`

-	:cachegroup:            The name of a topology
+	:cachegroup:            The name of a :term:`Topology`
 	:parents:               The indices of the parents of this node in the nodes array, 0-indexed.
 2 parents max

 .. code-block:: http